bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 $ sudo service mongod start
 ~~~

 Next, the HTML5 client uses a nodeJS server to communicate with the BigBlueButton server.

+Note: If you were running an earlier version of the HTML5 client and have node 4.x installed (to check do `dpkg -l | grep nodejs`), uninstall the node 4.x packges before proceeding.

-To install nodeJS, do the following
+To install nodeJS 6.x, do the following

 ~~~
 curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -